If you are looking for a crocheted baby blanket for Spring, then this is the pattern for you!

 - The initial foundation row should be approximately 35″ and the finished height of the blanket is approximately 30″ high.

-- You can change the blanket size by changing any number for your foundation row.
+- Do you want a different blanket size?
+You can change the blanket size by chaining any number for your foundation row or by using our blanket resizing calculator.
 I did not figure out the stripe pattern for other sizes, but you are more than welcome to do that on your own.

 Row 1: Ch 90